deanvanschoor/VT-Excel-Automation-/README.md

 </p>
 </details>

-create_sheet starts by checking if the input variable "input_path_func" is an excel sheet or a pandas dataframe, this allows the function to accept both as input variables, ultimately the input is converted into a dataframe.
+create_sheet starts by checking if the input variable "input_path_func" is an excel sheet or a pandas dataframe, this allows the function to accept both as input variables, ultimately the input is converted into a dataframe titled "df_input"
  ```python
 if isinstance(input_path_func,pd.DataFrame):
         df_input = input_path_func